dotnet/docs/docs/framework/install/index.md

 # Installation guide

-You can install .NET Framework on the various Windows versions.
+You can install .NET Framework on various Windows versions.

 ## Supported Windows versions